thoughtbot/backbone-js-on-rails/book/rails_integration/connecting_rails_and_backbone.md

 <% end -%>
 ````

-NOTE: The above example uses ERB to pass the JSON for the tasks to the `initialize`
+The above example uses ERB to pass the JSON for the tasks to the `initialize`
 method, but we should be mindful of the XSS risks that dumping user-generated
 content here poses.
 See the "Encoding data when bootstrapping JSON data"
 section in the "Security" chapter for a more secure approach.